Police searching for airbag thief caught on camera in Miami

 Reyes said the airbag was stolen again on Jan.
 12.

-The dash camera, mounted in the front of the Acura, caught the thief breaking into the car and stealing the airbag.
+The dash camera, mounted in the front of the Acura, captured crisp video of the thief, seen wearing a red hoodie, as he broke into the car and stole the airbag.

 “It took less than four minutes to break into my car and steal the airbag,” said Reyes.